Table of Contents

 As you begin your career, you will likely run into all sorts of demanding situations where you may wish you had more knowledge to help you take the appropriate measures — this is where it’s helpful to seek out additional training or simply research on your own to learn more.
-You may want to find out how to become a paramedic and take the necessary courses to can take additional first responder courses to advance to this higher level of EMS certification.
+You may want to find out how to become a paramedic and take the necessary first responder courses to advance to this higher level of EMS certification.

 If you want to be prepared to address hazardous materials accidents, OSHA standard 29 CRF Part 1910.120 dictates that first responders to an emergency scene involving hazardous substances must have the right training to maintain their own safety and help address the situation.
 Even if you are not an EMT, police officer or firefighter, if you work at a waste site with hazardous substances, you need this emergency response training.